postmanlabs/galaxy-workshop/part2-FinalCountdown.md

 1. Duplicate the request `Echo the exchange rate` from the **Intro to writing tests** collection, rename the request, and drag the request into the **ShipEngine Walkthrough** collection.
 1. Update the data to be sent in the request `Echo`, and review the syntax of getting and setting variables in text vs. script areas.
+1. Using the collection runner, run the **ShipEngine Walkthrough** collection with your newly added request.

 ![[winter solstice art](https://apod.nasa.gov/apod/image/1712/WinterSolsticeMW_Seip.jpg)](https://apod.nasa.gov/apod/image/1712/WinterSolsticeMW_Seip.jpg)